octopusthink/nautilus/src/components/ui/Button/README.md

 There are several different permutations of icon buttons available:

-- Leading Icon: shows an icon before the text.
+- **Leading Icon**: shows an icon before the text.
-- Trailing Icon: shows an icon after the text.
+- **Trailing Icon**: shows an icon after the text.
-- Stacked Icon: shows an icon with smaller text underneath.
+- **Stacked Icon**: shows an icon with smaller text underneath.
 Useful for application toolbars.
-- Only Icon: shows an icon only, in a rounded container.
+- **Icon-only**: shows an icon only, in a rounded container.
 Useful in areas of limited space where the icon's meaning is very clear.

 It's best to only use one icon per button.